 Downloads: ~11,000 | Best for: Developers running local containers

-Manage Docker containers, images, and volumes without opening Docker Desktop.
-You can start/stop containers, view logs, and clean up unused images — all keyboard-driven.
+Manage Docker containers, images, and volumes without opening Docker Desktop - start/stop containers, view logs, and clean up unused images, all keyboard-driven.
+Stopping all running containers before closing your laptop takes 5 seconds versus 20+ seconds in the Docker Desktop UI.

 13. Vercel - Deploy & Manage Apps